 Responding to a predictable question, Dr Nasir Mahmood, researcher and co-author, said the nanomaterial was designed to attract microplastics without creating secondary pollutants or carbon footprints.

 In other words?
-This nanomaterial is a "silver bullet" that can turn the tide of the game.
-It takes an hour to act, adds no more pollution, is easy to produce, is inexpensive, and removes microplastics effectively.
+This nanomaterial is a “silver bullet” that can change the fate of the game.
+It takes an hour to work, adds no more pollution, is easy to produce, is cheap and removes microplastics effectively.

-The team is now looking for industrial collaborators who can assist in the application of the material in wastewater treatment plants.
+The team is now looking for industrial collaborators who can help in the application of the material in wastewater treatment plants.